encode/typesystem/docs/json_schema.md

     All references should be of the style `{"$ref": "#/components/schemas/..."}`.

-    Using hyperlinked references, relative references, or references to parts of the document other than "definitions" is not supported.
+    Using hyperlinked references, relative references, or references to parts of the document other than "components/schemas" is not supported.

 Let's define a schema, and dump it out into a JSON schema document: